Creating cost-effective solutions... Keeping you on the road...

 and damaging currents.

-Electronic control units can damaged by improper engine ground connections.
+Electronic control units can be damaged by improper engine ground connections.
 Also, all ground

 connections for a control unit must be present or an alternate ground path may damage another